mhoff873/USB-KeePass/README.md

 To implement this:

-  Find the usb's serial number, hash it with SHA256, and store it's hex value as the hash variable on line 8
+  Find the usb's serial number, hash it with SHA256, and store its hex value as the hash variable on line 8

   Add print statement or debug to see the master password value generated based on the usb's serial number